About the Plinth

 The High Line Plinth is a landmark destination for public art, designed as the focal point of the Spur, the newest section of the High Line.
 Unlike most sections of the park, the Spur is conceived as a natural gathering space, where the Plinth serves as the anchor and center of this piazza, creating a dialogue with the towering skyscrapers and arresting vistas of the immediate surroundings.
 The Plinth is located on the High Line at 30th Street and 10th Avenue, and is visible from the street.

 Eighty artists from 40 countries and all corners of the United States submitted the proposals above to be considered for the third and fourth Plinth commissions, which will be installed in 2022 and 2024.
 These artists were nominated by an international advisory committee of artists, curators, and arts professionals convened by High Line Art.
 In fall 2020, High Line Art will select a shortlist of artists to move to the next stage of the proposal process.
 These artists will be invited to present maquettes of their proposals in a public exhibition in early 2021.

-Your feedback is integral to the proposal process: your comments will be shared with High Line Art’s curatorial team and will help inform their selection of the shortlist of artists.
-Comments received by the end of September 2020 will be shared with the curatorial team in advance of the decision for the shortlist.
+Public feedback is integral to the proposal process: the comments we received August 10 through October 2, 2020 have been shared with High Line Art’s curatorial team and will help inform their selection of the shortlist of artists.

 The First Plinth Commissions

 Simone Leigh’s Brick House was chosen as the first High Line Plinth Commission.
 Brick House, a 16-foot-tall bronze bust of a Black woman with a torso that combines the forms of a skirt and a clay house, opened to the public in June 2019 to wide public and critical acclaim and is currently on view at the Spur.
 The second Plinth commission will be announced in the coming months and on view for 18 months following Brick House.